Dadido3/go-typst/README.md

 - PDF, SVG, PNG and HTML generation.
 - All Typst parameters are discoverable and documented in [options.go](options.go).
-- Go-to-Typst Value Encoder: Seamlessly inject any Go values.
+- Go-to-Typst Value Encoder: Seamlessly encode any Go values as Typst markup.
-- Encode and inject images as a Typst markup simply by [wrapping](image.go) `image.Image` types or byte slices with raw JPEG or PNG data.
+- Encode and inject images as a Typst markup simply by [wrapping](image.go) `image.Image` types or raw image data.
 - Errors from Typst CLI are returned as structured Go error objects with detailed information, such as line numbers and file paths.
 - Uses stdio; No temporary files will be created.
 - Supports native Typst installations and the official Docker image.